-Rwanda – Money Information for Tourists – Visitors that will save you Money
+Rwanda -Helpful Money Information for Tourists – Visitors

 Money tips and Advice – Information for travelers to Rwanda

 Rwanda – Money Information for Tourists – Visitors.
-Rwanda like much of East and Central Africa is mostly a cash based society and though the Uganda Shilling is the Currency – the Currency of is US Dollar.
-Here and there you can use your credit card, (Visa cards are most readily accepted, Master Card is next, but not Discover Cards and American Express at a few spots) and usually it means 5% or more surcharge for the privilege for using your card (due to fees that are incurred by merchants in Rwanda).
+Rwanda like much of East and Central Africa is mostly a cash-based society and though the Rwanda Franc is the Official Currency – the Currency of Choice for many is US Dollar due to much of the Tourist Based industry.
+Here and there you can use your credit card, (Visa cards are most readily accepted, Master Card, is next, but not Discover Cards and American Express at a few spots) and usually it means 5% or more surcharge for the privilege for using your card (due to fees that are incurred by merchants in Rwanda).

 Forex Bureaus normally give you the most efficient service and best exchange rate with the least hassle.
 At Banks you may have to wait longer, there are often lines whereas at most Forex Bureaus it is in and out.